tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 payload
 : The serialized and encrypted ClientHelloInner structure, encrypted using HPKE as described in {{real-ech}}.

-When offering the "encrypted_client_hello" extension in its ClientHelloOuter, the client MUST also offer an empty "encrypted_client_hello" extension in its ClientHelloInner, wherever applicable.
-(This requirement is not applicable when the extension is generated as described in {{grease-ech}}.)

 When the client offers the "encrypted_client_hello" extension, the server MAY include an "encrypted_client_hello" extension in its EncryptedExtensions message